Serendipity (film): Plot

-While Christmas shopping at Bloomingdale's in New York City, Jonathan Trager meets Sara Thomas when both try to buy the same pair of gloves.
+While Christmas shopping at Bloomingdale's in New York City, Jonathan Trager meets Sara Thomas, a British woman, when both try to buy the same pair of gloves.
 Despite both being in relationships, a mutual attraction leads them to have dessert at a restaurant called Serendipity 3 where Sara explains that she lets fate's "little signals" determine many of her life decisions.

 After separating, they meet again when each returns to the restaurant to retrieve something they forgot.
-Jonathan convinces Sara to give him her number, but when the wind blows it out of his grasp, Sara thinks it is fate telling them to back off.
-Jonathan disagrees, and Sara decides to let fate reunite them: she has Jonathan write his number on a five dollar bill then uses it to buy breath mints and promises to sell her copy of Love in the Time of Cholera in which she will write her name and number.
-As one last experiment, Sara tosses Jonathan one of the gloves, they board separate elevators in the Waldorf Astoria and agree that if they arrive on the same floor, they are meant to be together.
-They each pick the same floor, but Jonathan is delayed because a child on his elevator presses random buttons, leading her to believe that the experiment failed.
+Jonathan convinces Sara to give him her phone number but when the wind blows it out of his grasp, Sara thinks it’s fate telling them to back off.
+Jonathan disagrees and Sara decides to let fate reunite them: she has Jonathan write his number on a five-dollar bill which she uses to buy breath mints, and promises to sell her copy of Love in the Time of Cholera, in which she will write her name and number, to a used bookstore.

+As one last experiment, Sara tosses Jonathan one of the gloves.
+They board separate elevators in the Waldorf Astoria and agree that if they arrive on the same floor, they are meant to be together.
+They each pick the same floor but Jonathan is delayed when a child on his elevator presses random buttons.
+Sara believes that the experiment failed.